-The action starts without a warm up on the first drop (grade 4).
+The action starts without a warm up on Rise and Shine (grade 4).
 This ran great on the right, with Jon’s spraydeck barely getting wet.
 This is followed by lots of fun ledge drops (grade 3/4) leading down to the gorge.

 The first significant horizon line is After you (grade 4+), a long ramp that leads to a drop into a big hole that might or might not spit you out, have fun.
 Setting safety on this is not really possible, but portage is straightforward, if a little strenuous, on the right.
 Don’t relax yet, next up is Thou shalt boof! (grade 4), a weir-like drop that could dish out some serious beatdowns in high water.
 Portage, photography and safety are all best done on the right.